 Let’s break down a few of those terms.

 This can include collaborative research efforts with rigorous research methods that are guided by the information needs of intended users.
 The term can also refer to projects that are engaging different types of experts, community leaders, and other users to generate new training curriculum, educational materials, or policy analysis.

-An end user is defined as a person or group in a position to apply the information or tools being produced, evaluated, or transferred through a project in a way that is of direct consequence to the ecological, social, cultural, or economic integrity of the natural resource.
-Examples of end users include, but are not limited to, reserve staff and public, private, or nongovernmental decision/policy makers, including Indigenous governments, landowners, regulators, resource managers, land use planners, leaders of impacted communities, and educators at all levels.
-Collaborative science practitioners work hard to build relationships and understand the needs of all potential end users.
-And a small set of representative end users typically participate in projects to ensure the project addresses their decision-making needs.
+A user is defined as a person or group in a position to apply the information or tools being produced, evaluated, or transferred through a project in a way that is of direct consequence to the ecological, social, cultural, or economic integrity of the natural resource.
+Examples of users include, but are not limited to, reserve staff and public, private, or nongovernmental decision/policy makers, including Indigenous governments, landowners, regulators, resource managers, land use planners, leaders of impacted communities, and educators at all levels.
+Collaborative science practitioners work hard to build relationships and understand the needs of all potential users.
+And a small set of representative users typically participate in projects to ensure the project addresses their decision-making needs.